Severe Storms: The Cost Drivers Making Them So Expensive

 In addition to high winds, tornadoes, and hail, severe convective storms often produce heavy rainfall, flooding, and lightning strikes.
 In the U.S. each year, insurance companies pay approximately $1 billion in lightning-related claims.

-Damage caused by the heavy rain and flash-flooding from severe storms leads to costly damages, but NOAA considers flooding to be a separate (though related) disaster type.
-For the purposes of this briefing, we won’t focus on damages caused by flash-flooding from heavy rain (stay tuned for a future briefing on non-hurricane related flooding).
+Damage caused by the heavy rain and flash-flooding from severe storms leads to costly recovery, but NOAA considers flooding to be a separate (though related) disaster type.
+For the purposes of this briefing, we won’t focus on damages caused by flash-flooding from heavy rain (stay tuned for a future briefing on non-hurricane-related flooding).

 Three main drivers are contributing to the rapidly growing costs associated with severe storms: